+- 3.6 The existing database includes many types of organisations that have an interest in South Cambridgeshire.
+It includes groups that represent the following interests:

+- Housing

+- Transport and Travel

+- Leisure and Tourism

+- Ethnic minorities such as Travellers and Gypsies

+- Businesses

-Young people and children within the community
+- Young people and children within the community

-Education and Training
+- Education and Training

-Elderly people within the community
+- Elderly people within the community

-Religious groups
+- Religious groups

-Disabled groups
+- Disabled groups

+- Voluntary and community groups

-- 3.7 Any individual or other organisation that submits a representation on a draft Local Development Document (LDDs)2 will be added to a consultation list for that specific document and will be informed of all future stages of public consultation for that document. - 3.8 The Council will seek to enable any other individuals, groups and organisations with an interest in any of their plans to be involved in the planmaking process.
+- 3.7 Any individual or other organisation that submits a representation on a draft Local Development Document (LDDs) will be added to a consultation list for that specific document and will be informed of all future stages of public consultation for that document.

+- 3.8 The Council will seek to enable any other individuals, groups and organisations with an interest in any of its plans to be involved in the planmaking process.
 Any individual, organisation or group that wishes to be added to the consultation database to be kept informed of the progress of a particular planning policy document can do so at any time by contacting the Planning Policy Team at South Cambridgeshire District Council on 01954 713183 or email ldf@scambs.gov.uk.
-The Council would prefer that an email contact be given, as it is quicker and more efficient and cost effective for us to contact you and keep you informed by email.
+The Council would prefer that an email contact be given, as it is quicker and more efficient and cost effective to contact you and keep you informed by email.
+This request to be notified on specific documents will be included on all future letters and emails sent out during consultations and the information provided on the appropriate page of the LDF pages on the Council's website.